brennanfife/524-Final-Project/Conclusion.md

 Summarize your findings and your results, and talk about at least one possible future direction; something that might be interesting to pursue as a follow-up to your project.

 # Conclusion
-Our report provides two different models one could use to optimize an NBA basketball team.
-The first one is based on maximizing the winning percentage of a team, utilizing Mixed Integer Linear Programming.
-Here, we assumed each team consisted of 5 starters and 5 bench players, assigning two of them to each position.
-We then place our variables in the given objective function, which all data was taken from the 2018-2019 season.
-The second one is based on maximizing the sweet spot of each team.

-What we can do better in the future...
-- Getting real data with the x,y coordinates to match real world results.
+This report offers two separate models one could use to optimize a roster for an NBA basketball team.
+In the first model, by utilizing Mixed Integer Linear Programming, we looked at how one could maximize the team's winning percentage.
+This was based around the offensive efficiency rating, defensive efficiency rating, and budget of the 2018-2019 season.
+In the second model, we found how one could maximizing the sweet spot of each team using tradeoff between the sweet spot distribution and the total amount of sweet of a lineup.
+However, we could always improve our results, whether it be by using real (for x,y data) data or including other constraints such as injuries and existing team chemistry.